Skip to main content

 4. Tune the tone to your profile

-Match the tone to your profile.
-A student should sound grounded and trainable, an experienced seasonal worker should sound calm and efficient, and a farm applicant should sound practical.
+Match your tone to your profile.
+A student should sound grounded and ready to learn, an experienced seasonal worker should come across as calm and efficient, and a farm applicant should sound practical and reliable.

 See the tone shift